antor44/livestream_video/README.md

 3. **Quantization:** Use `Q8_0` models to reduce memory footprint in both scenarios
 4. **Monitor crashes, not just VRAM:** `nvidia-smi` may show only 13-14GB used when Segmentation Faults occur

 **Bottom Line:** Architecture matters more than raw VRAM.
 Short-lived processes enable **10+ concurrent streams**; continuous processing caps at **3-4 instances** on 16GB GPUs.
-For subtitle generation, slower processing is acceptable since real-time performance is not required.
+For subtitle generation, a large delay or slower processing is acceptable since real-time performance is not required.

 **Q: How do I configure whisper.cpp for hardware accelerations (e.g., CUDA, Core ML, OpenVINO) and generate the specific models needed?
 Why don't the models downloaded by `playlist4whisper.py` work with all accelerations?**